Business and Commercial Loans

 Invoice Financing on the other hand, can increase along with your company.
 As a business grows, your expenses generally increase right along with the turnover.
-At the same time, you will be attracting new clients.
-All too often, companies will experience significant cash-flow shortages as they grow.
+At the same time, you will be attracting new clients and all too often, companies will experience significant cash-flow shortages as a result.

 Organisations that may Benefit from Invoice Financing:

 Are you looking for finance that is both flexible and with interest rates aligned to the market?

 A Commercial Bill facility is an ideal form of lending to assist with your short and long term financial needs.
 A Bill can help you manage cash flow more effectively, by making payments only on maturity of the Bill and also provide interest rate protection and flexibility.

 Essentially, a Bill is a promise to pay to the lender a specified amount on a specific date in the future (Bill Maturity).

 This form of financing is very flexible and can be tailored to suit your businesses cash flow.
 Bills can generally be drawn for periods as low as 30 days and right out to 180 days.

 Interest rates are priced off money market related rates, therefore ensuring a competitive interest rate.

 Does your business face occasional periods where cash is tight, especially as you await tardy debtor payments, or do you need to purchase goods and services just so you can start or progress a job – before you have cash in your account?